What's covered by third party motorcycle insurance?

 How can I pay for my motorcycle insurance?

-You can pay your Budget Direct motorcycle insurance premium by direct debit from your bank account or by credit card.
+You can pay your Budget Direct motorcycle insurance premium by direct debit from your bank account or through a credit card.

-You can pay monthly or annually (the last option is the most economical, as you’ll pay a lower premium and avoid administration fees).
+You can pay monthly or annually (the last option is the most economical).

 If I make an insurance claim, what will my excess be?